Solar (singer)

-Kim Yong-sun (Korean: 김용선, born February 21, 1991), better known by the stage name Solar (솔라), is a South Korean singer, songwriter, and actress signed under RBW.
-She is the leader and main vocalist of girl group Mamamoo and its sub-unit Mamamoo+.
+Kim Yong-sun (Korean: 김용선, born February 21, 1991), known professionally as Solar (솔라), is a South Korean singer, songwriter, and actress signed under RBW.
+She is the leader and vocalist of girl group Mamamoo and its sub-unit Mamamoo+.
 She made her solo debut with the single "Spit It Out" on April 23, 2020.
-She released her first extended play 容 : Face with its lead single "Honey" on March 16, 2022.
-Solar ventured into musical acting through the musical Mata Hari for its 2022 production on May 28, 2022, marking her first role as a musical actress.
+She released her first extended play 容: Face with its lead single "Honey" on March 16, 2022.
+Solar ventured into musical acting through the musical Mata Hari for its 2022 production.
+Solar will make her film debut with a role as Mi-yeon in horror film The Cursed.
+Solar also made her debut in Taiwan with Chinese Single "Floating Free" on June 11, 2025.

-Biography
+Early life

-Kim Yong-sun was born in Gangseo-gu, Seoul, South Korea, where she lived with her parents and elder sister, Yong-hee.
+Kim Yong-sun was born in Gangseo District, Seoul, South Korea, on February 21, 1991, where she lived with her parents and elder sister.
 She went to Hanyang Women's University with a major in tourism.

 Career

-2014–2018: Debut with Mamamoo
+2014–2018: Debut with Mamamoo and Solar Emotion project

 Solar debuted as a member and vocalist of Mamamoo on June 18, 2014, along with Moonbyul, Wheein, and Hwasa.
 She made a cameo appearance in the 2015 romance web drama Imaginary Cat as Jung Soo-In.
+On August 30, 2015, she participated in the television singing show King of Mask Singer.
+On October 2, she released her first soundtrack "Star" with Kim Min-jae for the tvN drama Second 20s.
+On October 16, she released the first part of the Solar Emotion project with the song "Lived like a fool".
+On December 11, she released the second part of the musical project with the song "Only Longing Grows".

-On April 2, 2016, Solar was announced to be a part of We Got Married with Eric Nam and appeared in episode 316.
+On March 29, 2016, Solar featured in the single "Love Again" by Yang Da-il.
+On April 2, Solar was announced to be a part of We Got Married with Eric Nam and appeared in episode 316.
 The pair completed their last appearance on November 19, 2016, in episode 348.
-On December 29, 2016, she won 'Best Couple Award' at the 2016 MBC Entertainment Awards, marking her first variety show award as an entertainer.
+On December 29, 2016, the pair won 'Best Couple Award' at the 2016 MBC Entertainment Awards, which was Solar's first variety show award as an entertainer.
 She was also nominated for 'Rookie Award (Female) in Variety Show' on the same night.
-On April 24, 2018, she released her first solo EP, Solar's Emotion, which included previously released covers of several Korean pop songs and her solo version of Mamamoo's "Star Wind Flower Sun," which she wrote herself.